 "The memory of this evening and its proceedings will never be effaced from my mind.
-It was one of the happiest and most profitable in my life !"
+It was one of the happiest and most profitable in my life!"

 The gratification felt by Sir Edward at his appointment to Greenwich was mingled with other feelings.
-None were more aware than himself, that the line of conduct which he had felt it his duty to pursue at Haslar had exposed him to censure from many, especially amongst those who knew him He was, therefore, now more than only by report. ever anxious that, in entering upon a somewhat similar position, he might be enabled to avoid all unnecessary offence, and, at the same time, to maintain his Christian consistency.
-"We must all pray," he said, more than once, before coming to Greenwich, "that to us may be granted wisdom from on high, for I feel that now, especially, is needed the wisdom of the serpent no less than the harmlessness of the dove !"
-How well he succeeded is best proved by the undoubted way in which, during the short year and a half of his life at Greenwich, he endeared himself to the hearts of all.
-"Had we never known him," one writes, "we should have been spared the sorrow we now feel at the thought of losing so dear a friend, yet we can never regret or forget the circumstances which gave us the great privilege of knowing, even for so short a time, so rare, so inestimable a character as that of dear Sir Edward."
-Sir John Liddell, late Medical Inspector to the Hospital, writes:-

-"When Sir Edward Parry was selected to fill the very important post of Lieutenant-Governor of the Royal Hospital for Seamen at Greenwich, high expectations were formed, from his former distinguished career, of his great usefulness to that noble Institution, the cradle and the grave of England's best seamen ; but these expectations were more than realised by the energy and devotion that he brought to the discharge of the public and social business of the Hospital.
-He advocated the interest of religion and morality with the energy of a wise and philanthropic man, leaving us, who had the privilege of his intimacy, only to admire, and do honour to the singular ability he displayed in the various occupations he actually filled.
-His society and opinions were courted by persons in the highest, as well as the humbler stations of life; the former he frequently declined to visit, on account of his health, the latter never; nor was it only in the way of advice, that he served the poor, - he was most liberal in relieving their distresses, and in a manner so unostentatious, that it is only since his death that the extent of his bounty has come to light.
-These virtues were exercised perseveringly, under the pressure of the severe sufferings of a hopeless and protracted disease, which he endured, not only with the most perfect composure, but even with cheerfulness, till the close of a life that had been spent in unceasing efforts to raise the character and extend the usefulness of the Royal Navy, the especial object of his care ; whose improvement his large, acute, and vigorous mind enabled him to see more clearly than most men."
+None were more aware than himself, that the line of conduct which he had felt it his duty to pursue at Haslar had exposed him to censure from many, especially amongst those who knew him only by report.
+He was, therefore, now more than ever anxious that, in entering upon a somewhat similar position, he might be enabled to avoid all unnecessary offence, and, at the same time, to "We must all maintain his Christian consistency. pray," he said, more than once, before coming to Greenwich, "that to us may be granted wisdom from on high, for I feel that now, especially, is needed the wisdom of the serpent no less than the harmlessness of the dove!"
+How well he succeeded is best proved by the undoubted way in which, during the short year and a half of his life at Greenwich, he endeared himself to the hearts of all. we never known him," one writes, " we should have been spared the sorrow we now feel at the thought of losing so dear a friend, yet we can never regret or forget the circumstances which gave us the great privilege of knowing, even for so short a time, so rare, so inestimable a character as that of dear Sir Sir John Liddell, late Medical Inspector to the Hospital, writes: - tions were more than realised by the energy and devotion that he brought to the discharge of the public and social business of the Hospital.
+He advocated the interests of religion and morality with the energy of a wise and philanthropic man, leaving us, who had the privilege of his intimacy, only to admire, and do honour to the singular ability he displayed in the various occupations he actually filled.
+His society and opinions were courted by persons in the highest, as well as the humbler stations of life; the former he frequently declined to visit, on account of his health, the latter never; nor was it only in the way of advice that he served the poor, -- he was most liberal in relieving their distresses, and in a manner so unostentatious, that it is only since his death that the extent of his bounty has come to light.
+These virtues were exercised perseveringly, under the pressure of the severe sufferings of a hopeless and protracted disease, which he endured, not only with the most perfect composure, but even with cheerfulness, till the close of a life that had been spent in unceasing efforts to raise the character and extend the usefulness of the Royal Navy, the especial object of his care; whose improvement his large, acute, and vigorous mind enabled him to see more clearly than most men."